The Rotary Youth Exchange program of District 9640 is open to Australian high school students based in our district.

 Students applying for long term exchange can be in years 9-12 in the year they make application.
 As Rotary Youth Exchange Students must attend a secondary school throughout their exchange year, eligibility for an International Secondary Student Exchange (ISSE) is generally linked to the student’s capacity to be enrolled in a secondary school within their host country.

-As such, our age guidelines are guidelines only, and our ability to be able to enrol students in a secondary school overseas depends on the rules of each individual host country.
+As such, our age guidelines are guidelines only, and our ability to be able to enrol students in a secondary school overseas depends on the rules of each individual host country, as well as our ability to get approval for a reciprocal placement in an Australian school by the QLD or NSW Education departments.

 Will you be under 16 at the time of departure?